autobrr/mkbrr/README.md

 mkbrr is optimized for speed and consistently outperforms other popular torrent creation tools in our benchmarks.

+### Benchmark Methodology

+All tests were performed using [hyperfine](https://github.com/sharkdp/hyperfine) with 5 runs per tool after a warm-up run.
+Cache was cleared between runs on the servers, but not on the Macbook.

 ### Benchmark Results

 | Hardware | Test Size | mkbrr | mktorrent | torrenttools | torf |